The Problem Zoom Solves

 Frequently Asked Questions

-Q: Is Zoom worth it?
+Q: Is Zoom secure for legal meetings?

 Final Verdict